tosin2013/demo-virt/demo.redhat.com/docs/step1.md

 nmcli con show

 # Prompt user to enter the profile name
-read -p "Enter the name of the NetworkManager profile you wish to modify: " profile_name
+read -p "Enter the name of the NetworkManager profile you wish to modify select virbr0: " profile_name

 # Confirm the profile name
 nmcli con show "$profile_name" &>/dev/null